The view of Champagne Castle, Monks Cowl and Cathkin Peak from Injisuthi Camp

 Loskop and Ntabahlope

-Loskop and Ntabahlope are two of the most substantial communities in the Central Drakensberg.
+Loskop and Ntabahlope are two of the most substantial communities in Central Drakensberg.
 They fall within the Inkosi Langalibalele Local Municipality (KZN237).
-The area bordering on the Injisuthi Ezemvelo KZN Wildlife Camp also includes a crucial traditional council area, namely the Amangwaan Traditional Council Area.
+The area bordering the Injisuthi Ezemvelo KZN Wildlife Camp also includes a crucial traditional council area, the Amangwaan Traditional Council Area.
 The total population in this area is estimated to be some 75,000.
-These communities are critical generators of the majority of the staff of the various tourism services, timber plantations and farms of the Greater Cathkin Park area or an area fondly referred to as Champagne Valley.
+These communities are critical generators of most of the staff of the various tourism services, timber plantations and farms of the Greater Cathkin Park area or an area fondly referred to as Champagne Valley.

-Two fascinating tourism attractions exist within these communities, namely the Zimela Craft Centre and the Bata Factory Shop.
-The Bata Factory produces some four million pairs of Bata ‘Toughees’ school shoes a year, as well as more fashionable shoes.
-This factory pro- vides critical employment to what are relatively impoverished communities in KwaZulu-Natal.
+Two fascinating tourist attractions exist within these communities: the Zimela Craft Centre and the Bata Factory Shop.
+The Bata Factory produces some four million pairs of Bata ‘Toughees’ school shoes a year and more fashionable shoes.
+This factory provides critical employment to this relatively impoverished community in KwaZulu-Natal.

-The name Injisuthi is a Zulu word that means place of ‘well-fed dogs’ or dogs that eat well and this term may have been derived from an old gentleman, Mr Hodgson, who lived in this area in the late 1800s and looked after a ‘pack of well-fed’ dogs.
-It is also the name of the second-highest peak in South Africa which stands at some 3 408 metres.
-Mafadi, the highest peak in South Africa is also located to the right of Injisuthi.
-It is an impressive landform feature of 3 450 metres.
+The name Injisuthi is a Zulu word that means place of ‘well-fed dogs’ or dogs that eat well, and this term may have been derived from an old gentleman, Mr Hodgson, who lived in this area in the late 1800s and looked after a ‘pack of well-fed’ dogs.
+It is also the name of the second-highest peak, Injisuthi Dome, in South Africa, which stands at some 3 408 metres.
+Mafadi, the highest peak in South Africa, is located to the right of Injisuthi Dome.
+This peak is an impressive landform feature of 3 450 metres.